CDRomatron/CTTRRando/README.md

 # CTTRRando
 A Crash Tag Team Racing Randomiser

 This software randomises many elements of Crash Tag Team Racing.
 It is currently only compatible with the Gamecube NTSC release.
+The produced iso can be played on either Dolphin or a Wii.

 To run this softare:
 * Extract CTTRRando.exe into a folder.